A pharmacist is a university-trained health professional. Pharmacists have 3 main jobs:

-Pharmacists can let you know what to do about your symptoms.
+Pharmacists can let you know what to do about symptoms.
 Sometimes they can suggest medication or other treatment, and sometimes they’ll send you to see other health professionals – for example, your GP, child and family health nurse, dentist or optometrist.

-You and your child will see a pharmacist if your child has been given a prescription for medicine by your GP or other health professional – for example, a specialist, an optometrist, a podiatrist, a dentist or a nurse practitioner.
+You and your child will see a pharmacist if your child has been given a prescription for medicine by your GP or another health professional – for example, a medical specialist, an optometrist, a podiatrist, a dentist or a nurse practitioner.
 The pharmacist checks all prescriptions closely to make sure they’re safe and appropriate for your child to take.

 When you see a pharmacist

 Many people visit a pharmacist before they see a doctor.
 If you do this, you might have some questions.
 It’s a good idea to ask your pharmacist about the following things:

-- Cost: the pharmacist will be able to tell you how much the prescribed medications cost.
+- Cost: the pharmacist will be able to tell you how much prescribed medications cost.

 - What to expect: every medication can cause side effects or even allergic reactions.
 Your pharmacist will tell you what to expect, and how to take or give the medication so that you can deal with any side effects.

 - How long to treat: your pharmacist can tell you how long your child needs to take medications or use other treatments.

 - Drug interactions: if you take some medications together, it can cause interactions.
 Your pharmacist needs to know what other medications your child is taking, and will tell you about the risks of interactions between them.